TGAC/grassroots-api/docs/readme.md

 ### Client

-A Client is what is used to connect to a WheatIS Server and interact with
+A Client is what is used to connect to a WheatIS Server and call Services.

 ### Services